rouskinlab/seismic-rna/src/docs/formats/data/ct.rst

 CT path parsing
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Every CT file that SEISMIC-RNA outputs is named after its mutational profile, but for input CT files, SEISMIC-RNA does not use the name of the file for any purpose.
+Every output CT file is named after its mutational profile, but names of input CT files are not used for any purpose.

 CT file: Uses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^